-📉 DCA Recovery Calculator
+📉 NSE DCA Recovery Calculator

 This calculator helps investors estimate how many additional shares may be required to reduce their average buying price using a Dollar Cost Averaging (DCA) strategy.